Using the Chat Buffer

 NOTE

-You can open a chat buffer with the :CodeCompanionChat command or with require("codecompanion").chat().
-You can toggle the visibility of the chat buffer with :CodeCompanionChat Toggle or require("codecompanion").toggle().
+You can open a chat buffer with the :CodeCompanionChat command or with require("codecompanion").chat() and you can toggle the visibility of the chat buffer with :CodeCompanionChat Toggle or require("codecompanion").toggle().

 Messages